 The College recognizes that complainants impacted by sexual harassment may wish to take advantage of the health and support services available on campus without disclosing the incident or making a formal report to the College.
 To that end, certain College employees have been designated as limited and fully confidential resources to whom complainants can speak without their personally identifying information being shared with the Title IX Coordinator or Campus Security.
 Non-professional counselors and advocates who work or volunteer in the Office for Campus Ministry, Office for Diversity, and the Women's Center are not considered responsible employees and can generally talk to a complainant without revealing any personally identifying information about an incident to the College.
-These individuals include: the Campus Minister, Paula Fitzgerald, Assistant Dean for Diversity, Yolanda King and the Director of the Women's Center, Amy Lechko.
+These individuals include: the Director of Campus Ministry; Assistant Vice President for Diversity, Inclusion, and Belonging; and the Director of the Women's Center.
 These individuals are still required to report felonies to law enforcement, however.